 Faculty-based private practices and practicum sites with faculty on staff provide students with a broad spectrum of pediatric and adult experiences, including voice, swallowing, fluency, cognitive, and language evaluations as well as therapy.

-Students gain hands on experience in a number of Kentucky and Indiana hospitals, such as Norton Hospital Downtown, Norton Audubon Hospital, Norton Suburban Hospital, Floyd Memorial Hospital, Jewish Hospital, Kosair Children's Hospital, Baptist Hospital East, Baptist Hospital Northeast and its satellites.
+Students gain hands on experience in a number of Kentucky and Indiana hospitals, such as Norton Hospital Downtown, Norton Suburban Hospital, Floyd Memorial Hospital, Jewish Hospital, Kosair Children's Hospital, Baptist Health Louisville, Baptist Health LaGrange and its satellites.
 Students gain hands on experience in either the rehabilitative units or in bedside care.

-Several large habilitation/rehabilitation centers also host our students: Frazier Rehabilitation Institute, the CP K.I.D.S.
-Center, Frazier East, Kaleidoscope Services, Mattingly Center, Parkway Medical Center, Rauch Center, Southern Indiana Rehabilitation Hospital: Bridgepoint Clinic, Southern Indiana Rehabilitation Hospital, The Chatter Box, Cardinal Hill Health Services, Hazlewood Center, Christian Care Communities, Pathways and Home of the Innocents.
+Several large habilitation/rehabilitation centers also host our students: Frazier Rehabilitation Institute, the KIDS Center, Frazier East, Kaleidoscope Services, Mattingly Center, Parkway Medical Center, Southern Indiana Rehabilitation Hospital: Bridgepoint Clinic, The Chatter Box, Associates in Pediatric Therapy, Cardinal Hill Health Services, Hazlewood Center, Episcopal Church Home, Pathways Brain Injury Program at Christopher East Nursing Home and Home of the Innocents.
 Some of these centers receive patients as extensions of their hospitals stays or on an as-needed basis.
 Some are residential facilities for long-term care of adults or children with severe disorders such as brain injury, cognitive impairment, or neuromuscular impairment.
 Centers range in size and patient population from large to intimate.

 Other Community Agencies

 The Louisville area has outstanding community agencies that provide diagnostic and treatment services specifically to children.
-Entech Enabling Technologies offers technology-based services and therapy and Weisskpopf Child Evaluatio Center services children and adolescents with autism and feeding disorders.
-The Children and Youth Project provides intervention to clients from birth to seventeen years who are severely economically challenged and focuses on therapy, as well as, early literacy.
+Entech Enabling Technologies offers technology-based services and therapy and Weisskopf Child Evaluation Center services children and adolescents with autism and feeding disorders.
 The Commission for Children with Special Health Care Needs provides services to children with a variety of needs, including craniofacial anomalies and cleft lip and palate.
 Students have access to the highly trained medical and therapy staff at these facilties while obtaining valuable experience in diagnosing and treating related disorders.

 Local Private Practices

 In additional to the private practices run by the faculty, other speech language pathologists in the private sector offer practicum sites to our students.
-Jo Lynn Baker and Company provide treatment to adults and children, while Kristen Yaden and Kelly Bates-Hardy offer services specifically to children in early intervention.
 Our graduate students work directly with these professionals while gaining experience under their supervision.

 Students also have the opportunity to work with Kentucky’s and Indiana’s Part C program, known as First Steps.
 With qualified professional speech-language pathologists, student clinicians visit infants and children to provide them with quality services at home.